Steven Webber: 2004–2005, 2009–2013

 Olivia takes Steve to the hospital.
 Meanwhile, the police get a lead that Heather is in Port Charles, and try to track her down.
 However, Heather makes her way to the hospital to steal medication for the baby.
 Olivia finds her in the stairwell, and when she tries to grab the baby, Heather pushes her down the stairs.
 Steve finds Olivia and gets her help.
 Meanwhile, Heather goes to the roof with the baby, where she's cornered by Jason and Sam.
 Steve is about to go to the roof, when Dante comes and tells him that his mother fell from the roof and is severely injured.
 Steve goes out to help, but Elizabeth holds him back.
 Eventually, Heather ends up in a coma after surgery.
 While Heather is in the hospital, Steve monitors her.
 When he comes with Olivia, she freaks out when she sees Heather standing in front of her, but Steve stops her, because it's actually Todd Manning, Heather's former employer.
 Todd drops off Heather's belongings to Steve, and among them, Steve finds the paternity test for Sam Morgan's child, saying that Jason is the father of her baby, not Franco, and realizes Heather switched Sam's paternity test.
 He drops off the results to Sam.
 Meanwhile, it is revealed that Steve helped Monica fake her son, A.J.
 Quartermaine's, death.
 In early 2013, Steve proposes to his girlfriend of two years Olivia, and the two become engaged.
 On February 14, Heather is presumed dead after being choked and thrown into the harbor.

 On February 26, 2013, Heather is revealed alive.
 She attempts to kill Olivia with a knife.
 Steve rushes in, and Olivia's arm is slit open by Heather.
 Heather is about to stab Olivia, when Steve throws himself in between the two of them, saving his fiancée's life.
 Olivia calls an ambulance, and Heather flees.
 On February 27, Olivia tells Elizabeth and A.J. that Steve had been stabbed.
 Heather turns herself in.
 Steve comes out of surgery and speaks with Olivia and Elizabeth.
 Olivia is elated that Steve survived, so she quickly tasks Maxie with planning a wedding overnight.
 The wedding takes place on March 1, 2013.
 On March 5, 2013, Steve calls off his wedding to Olivia, because he is being sent to prison in Memphis.

+Reception

+In 2023, Mala Bhattacharjee from Soaps She Knows commented that the soap show "barely remembers" that Steven "exists".